Tony Gurley

 Tony Gurley (born April 3, 1956) is an American businessman and political figure from North Carolina, currently serving as chief operating officer for the Office of State Budget and Management.
 He served on the Wake County Board of Commissioners from his election in 2002 until he resigned in 2014 to take the state position.
 Gurley served as vice-chairman of the board of commissioners in 2005 and as chairman in 2006–2007, and 2010.

 By education, Gurley is both a pharmacist and attorney.
 He is a member of the North Carolina Republican Party.
 In 2011, Gurley filed paperwork to run for Lieutenant Governor of North Carolina in 2012, but was subsequently defeated by Dan Forest in the Republican primary.

 Early life, education and business career

 Gurley was born and raised in McDowell County in Western North Carolina.
 After graduating from high school, Tony attended University of North Carolina and received his Bachelor of Science in Pharmacy in 1978.
 He continued his studies at UNC and in 1981 received his master's degree in Pharmacy Administration.
 In 1999, he entered Law School at North Carolina Central University.
 He received his J.D. degree in 2003.
 After law school, Gurley opened the Law practice of Gurley & Cookson in Raleigh, although he was not active in practicing law.

+Political career

-Wake County politics
+Wake County Board of Commissioners

 Gurley began his political career in Raleigh in 2002 when he was elected at-large to the Wake County Board of Commissioners.
 Gurley was re-elected in 2006, and 2010 respectively.